2013 inductees were Pete Carlon, Clay Gould, Mishael Berger, and the 1990 and 1992 baseball teams.

 Clay Gould left a lasting mark on the UT Arlington baseball program.

-Carlon has been with the University since 1981, when he came to UT Arlington from Stephen F. Austin to become the head athletics trainer.
+A member of the UT Arlington Athletics Hall of Honor, Carlon has been with the University since 1981, when he came to UT Arlington from Stephen F. Austin to become the head athletics trainer.
 He served as assistant or associate athletics director from 1984 until he was named Director of Athletics in 1996.
+He also served as the Senior Athletics Director for Administration from 2011-13.

 Following the 2009-10 academic year, Carlon was named the Under Armour Athletic Director of the Year by the National Association of Collegiate Directors of Athletics.
 Twenty-nine athletic directors were recognized with four geographic regions separated into seven categories.

 Carlon placed a special emphasis on maintaining an environment of academic excellence for UT Arlington student-athletes.
-Numerous academic support services and programs have been implemented to assist each student-athlete in their academic endeavors.
-UT Arlington athletics is involved with the NCAA CHAMPS/Life Skills program, which provides Maverick student-athletes opportunities for life enriching leadership experiences, community service and life skills training.
+Numerous academic support services and programs were implemented to assist each student-athlete in their academic endeavors.

 Carlon earned a bachelor's degree from Iowa State University in 1975 and his master's degree from Northwest Missouri State University in 1976.
 He began his professional career at Arlington James Bowie High School in 1976 as a health teacher and athletics trainer, and was the school's Teacher of the Year in 1978.